Wat we will do

-We will spray fields with a biological control product called Total Impact.
-Total impact consists of a monomolecular film (PDMS) and a small percentage of the biocontrol agent Bti.
+We will spray fields with a biological control product called Aquatain AMF.
+Total impact consists of a monomolecular film (PDMS).
 This results in a reduction of the water surface tension making the mosquitoes drown or unable to breathe.

-Total Impact of the Australian company Aquatain is based on the original product Aquatain AMF.
-This product is allowed for use in drinking water and is completely harmless to non-target organisms and does not affect the growth of rice.
+Aquatain AMF of the Australian company Aquatain is a product that is allowed for use in drinking water and is completely harmless to non-target organisms and does not affect the growth of rice.
 It is already used in mosquito control in many countries.

 The way to use Total Impact over large areas?
 Drones!